domschl/WinSteamOnMac/README.md

 ditto /Volumes/Game\ Porting\ Toolkit-1.1/redist/lib/ `brew86 --prefix game-porting-toolkit`/lib/
 ```

-> **Note:** The layout of the game porting toolkit changed between beta 3 and beta 4, since beta 4 the libraries are now in `redist/lib` (beta3 and earlier: just `lib`.
+> **Note:** The layout of the game porting toolkit changed between beta 3 and beta 4, since beta 4 the libraries are now in `redist/lib` (beta3 and earlier: just `lib`).
+Also adapt the version of the Toolkit, if necessary.

 That's all that's needed for an update.
 Below information applies only to the initial installation.